-Ultraviolet (UV) light is invisible radiation and contains three layers: UVA, UVB, and UVC.
-Studies published in Autoimmunity Reviews have shown that UVB rays cause the most problems in lupus patients, but UVA radiation is also partly responsible.
-Exposure to sunlight may trigger the following symptoms:
+Ultraviolet (UV) light is a type of invisible radiation that’s present in sunlight.
+There are three types: UVA, UVB, and UVC.
+According to research published in Autoimmunity Reviews, UVB rays seem to cause the most problems in people with lupus.
+UVA radiation can also contribute to symptoms.

 - lupus rash or lesions